gthipman/NinhGunner7July/README.md

 **The groom's family gathers together and prepares the team**
 - **Details**: Gather 100 meters away from the bride's house and wait for the time.
 - **List of participants in order**:
-  - Uncle Toi (groom's representative) + main groom's friend
+  - Uncle Toi (groom's representative) + main groomman Pu
   - Groom
   - Mother of the groom
   - Remaining members arranged by age